Pulicchio di Gravina

 Pulicchio di Gravina (in the local dialect Pulícchie or Pulidde) is the second-largest doline in the Murge plateau (in Apulia, southern Italy) after Pulo di Altamura.
-It falls into the territory of Gravina in Puglia, being located about 10 km north of the latter, close to the border with Altamura's territory.
+It falls into the territory of Gravina in Puglia, located about 10 km north of the latter, close to the border with Altamura's territory.
 It shares the local toponym pulo with other large dolines of the region, i.e. Pulo di Altamura, Pulo di Molfetta and Pulicchio di Toritto.

 The doline is very close to other two karst landforms, Gurio Lamanna and Tre Paduli.

 Dimensions

 The doline is shaped like an egg and it is highly regular, with the slope almost constant on all its sides (as shown on the map's level curves).
 The biggest length (in direction NNW-SE) is equal to 530 m.
 The doline is somewhat wider in the northern part (400 m) than in the southern part (360 m).
 Its perimeter is approximately 1600 m, while the maximum depth is 87 m.
 The lowest point has height 477.5 m from the sea level.
-Therefore, the doline turns out to be smaller but a little deeper than Pulo di Altamura.
+Therefore, the doline is smaller but a little deeper than Pulo di Altamura.

 Etymology

 The etymology of toponym pulo is currently unknown.
-It is used only in the Murge plateau to denote a doline, while it is unused in other regions of Apulia.
+It is used only in the Murge plateau to denote a doline, and not in other regions of Apulia.
 The term is also used for the nearby dolines Pulo di Altamura, Pulo di Molfetta, and Pulicchio di Toritto (pulicchio means small pulo), and it is attested as early as in the 17th century, since Domenico Santoro in 1688, referring to Pulo di Altamura, wrote "luogo detto dalli Cittadini lo Pulo" (place called by Altamura people 'Pulo').

-History of scientific research on Pulo di Altamura
+History of scientific research on Pulicchio di Gravina

 Te first thorough scientific study on Pulicchio di Gravina (until then completely unknown among geologists and naturalists) dates back to Carmelo Colamonico (1917).

 Previously, a few other scientists and geologists had only cited a natural cavity near Altamura.
 For instance, F. Virgilio (1900) briefly mentions the doline calling it "pulicchio" and incorrectly traces its origin to an unspecified "underground water erosion".
 According to Virgilio, the absence of rock masses at the bottom of the doline proves that subsidence occurred due to "underground water erosion".

 Carmelo Colamonico refutes F. Virgilio's theory pointing out that the absence of rock masses at the bottom of the doline proves, instead, that the origin is due to "superficial erosion".